gvwilson/sdxpy/src/persist/index.md

 1.  `LoadAlias.load` reads the second line of saved data, which tells it to re-use the data whose ID is `4484025600`.
-    But `LoadObjects._list` hasn't created and returned that list yet—it is still reading in the elements—so
+    But `LoadObjects._list` hasn't created that list yet—it is still reading the elements—so
-    `LoadAlias.load` hasn't had a chance to add the list to the `seen` dictionary of previously-read items.
+    `LoadAlias.load` hasn't added the list to `seen`.

 The solution is to reorder the operations, which unfortunately means writing new versions